SeleniumHQ/docker-selenium/README.md

 3. That's it!

-4. (Optional) To see what is happening inside the container, head to http://localhost:7900 (password is `secret`).
+4. (Optional) To see what is happening inside the container, head to <http://localhost:7900/?autoconnect=1&password=secret>.

 More details about visualising the container activity, check the [Debugging](#debugging) section.